|At a glance:|

 This meant it was finally time for an 80 Class to make its way to Downpatrick.
 This was a process that had actually started in 2006, when the first wave of withdrawals took place, but was deferred as it was decided that it would be better to wait for the withdrawal of the sets that were going to be staying on following refurbishment.

 69 and 749 had long been earmarked for preservation, and this finally kicked off in April 2018 when they were moved into the paint shops at York Road to be re-liveried.
 The pair were painted into their first livery; NIR’s distinctive maroon and blue.
 Delivery to Downpatrick took place in May 2018, and soon after arrival 69 was started for the first time in preservation.
-Gauging trials took place in June, filling the drumlin countryside with the thump-y music of an 80.
+Gauging trials took place in June 2018, and driver training in 2019, filling the drumlin countryside with the thump-y music of an 80.

 749, meanwhile, is undergoing an extensive internal overhaul which has seen, among other things, the interior walls stripped back from cream vinyl to as-delivered teak Formica.
-69 and 749 will be launched into passenger service later this year, and it is hoped that they will be a regular feature on passenger running days when we extend our line to Ballydugan.
+When the restoration is complete, the set is intended to be used on public running days to offer a second train, as well as operate on quieter days when steam wouldn’t be economic.